Alexa Avilés: Career

 Her first job began as internship in college and then continued after graduation, at a philanthropy that provided environmental grants in under-served communities in Mississippi, and from there she branched out to work in reproductive rights and justice drives for native communities.
-She later worked for the Justice, Equality, Human dignity and Tolerance Foundation (JEHT), focused on mass incarceration issues as a program manage, focusing on juvenile decarceration.
+She later worked for the Justice, Equality, Human dignity and Tolerance Foundation (JEHT), focused on mass incarceration issues as a program manager, focusing on juvenile decarceration.
 She also worked at the Fund of the Four Directions.

 Avilés was a program officer and then program director at the Scherman Foundation from 2011 to 2021, working on advocacy for human rights, reproductive rights, and strengthening programs for the arts.

 Elected office

-In 2021, Avilés defeated five other candidates to win the Democratic nomination, prevailing over her closest opponent Yu Lin 65%-35%. in the fifth round of ranked choice voting.
+In 2021, Avilés defeated five other candidates to win the Democratic nomination, prevailing over her closest opponent Yu Lin 65%–35% in the fifth round of ranked choice voting.
 She received endorsements from U.S. Senator Bernie Sanders, Congressmembers Nydia Velázquez and Alexandria Ocasio-Cortez, State Senators Julia Salazar and Jabari Brisport, Assemblymember Marcela Mitaynes, the Working Families Party, United Federation of Teachers, District Council 37, and other local groups and elected officials.
 No Republican challenged her in the November 2021 general election, and Avilés won with over 80% of the vote.
 She took office in January 2022.

-In 2025, Avilés was criticized by primary opponent Ling Ye for not supporting building more housing, saying "Avilés often doesn’t want anything built unless it’s truly affordable".
+In 2025, Avilés again won the Democratic nomination, defeating her primary opponent Ling Ye 71.5%–28%.
+Ye criticized her for not supporting building more housing, saying, "Avilés often doesn’t want anything built unless it’s truly affordable".
 Avilés' team pointed out her work on securing funding for affordable housing, homeownership programs, and rent-stabilized housing.
+Avilés defeated her Republican challenger, Luis Quero, in the 2025 general election, 73.1%–26.9%.